 The Struggle for Racial Justice

 This course is designed to initiate a discourse on why a country founded on the most basic principles of human rights continues to struggle with the issue of racial justice.
 We will start with a review of the real history of Reconstruction, not the one you were taught in high school.
 Next up will be a discussion of Jim Crow Laws and the subsequent battle for civil rights in the 1960’s, followed by the law-and-order reaction of the late 1970’s and 1980’s and finally into the current call for racial justice, the Black Lives Matter Movement.
 Each week, the moderator will present material from a range of historians and writers, such as Eric Foner, John Meacham, W.E.B.
 Du Bois, James Baldwin and Ta-Nehisi Coates.
 Poems, letters, plays and song lyrics will be utilized to provide a cultural context to the discussions.
-Federal legislation, Supreme court decisions, and a wealth of empirical data will also be considered.
+Federal legislation, Supreme Court decisions, and a wealth of empirical data will also be considered.
 Class is limited to 25 participants.
-In addition to eight Mondays, class will meet on Fridays January 21 and January 28.
+Class will not meet May 30.